Kemoko Turay

-Kemoko Turay (born July 11, 1995) is an American football defensive end who is a free agent.
-He played college football at Rutgers and was drafted by the Colts in the second round of the 2018 NFL Draft.
+Kemoko Turay (born July 11, 1995) is an American professional football linebacker/defensive lineman.
+He played college football for the Rutgers Scarlet Knights and was selected by the Indianapolis Colts in the second round of the 2018 NFL draft.

 Early life

 Turay was born in Montclair, New Jersey.
-His father is from Guinea, while his mother is from Ivory Coast.
+His father is from Guinea, while his mother is from the Ivory Coast.

 College career

 Turay attended and played college football at Rutgers under head coaches Kyle Flood and Chris Ash.
-Turay had an impressive redshirt freshman season, with 24 tackles, 8 tackles for loss, and 7.5 sacks despite not starting any games.
+Turay had an impressive redshirted freshman season, with 24 tackles, 8 tackles for loss, and 7.5 sacks despite not starting any games.
 After this season, he was named to the Freshman All-American team.
 After his senior season, Turay was invited to the 2018 Senior Bowl.

 Professional career

+Pre-draft

-After his senior season, Turay was invited to the 2018 NFL combine.
+After his senior season, Turay was invited to the 2018 NFL Combine.

 Indianapolis Colts

-Turay was drafted by the Indianapolis Colts in the second round, 52nd overall, of the 2018 NFL Draft.
+Turay was drafted by the Indianapolis Colts in the second round, 52nd overall, of the 2018 NFL draft.
 In Week 3, against the Philadelphia Eagles, he recorded 1.5 sacks for the first ones of his professional career.

 In Week 5 of the 2019 season, Turay suffered a broken ankle and was ruled out the rest of the season.
 He was placed on injured reserve on October 14, 2019.

-Turay was placed on the active/physically unable to perform list at the start of training camp on July 28, 2020, and was placed on reserve/PUP to start the season.
+Turay was placed on the active/physically unable to perform (PUP) list at the start of training camp on July 28, 2020, and was placed on reserve/PUP to start the season.
 He was activated on November 17, 2020.

 San Francisco 49ers

 On April 14, 2022, Turay signed a one-year contract with the San Francisco 49ers.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+He was released on August 30, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on September 14, 2022.
 He was released on November 26 and re-signed to the practice squad.

+Atlanta Falcons

+On July 28, 2023, Turay signed with the Atlanta Falcons.
+He was released on August 29, 2023, and re-signed to the practice squad.
+He was released on September 18, 2023.

+Carolina Panthers

+On July 26, 2024, Turay signed with the Carolina Panthers.
+However, after suffering an injury he was placed on injured reserve on August 5.
+Turay was then released off injured reserve on August 14.

+St. Louis Battlehawks

+On October 24, 2024, Turay signed with the St. Louis Battlehawks of the UFL.
+He was released on March 20, 2025.